 Attempting to quit a habit is hard especially if that habit is smoking, we all know it.
 If you are a current smoker or just a curious person interested in the options available for someone to quit smoking, we have compiled the best collection of quit smoking guides:

-Quit Smoking Guide:
+Quit Smoking Guide

-The holistic alternatives.
-You’d rather look for options at the health food store instead of at a medical doctor’s office.
+You would rather look for options at the health food store instead of at a medical doctor’s office.
 There is a long list of alternative therapies that could help you with quitting smoking.
 Consider seeing a hypnotherapist to help you break the psychological habits associated with smoking.
 Some studies have shown that acupuncture can be helpful in restoring energy balance and reducing cravings to smoke.

-Cutting edge technology.
 Science and industry are always working together to come up with new treatments to help people live healthier lives, including quitting smoking.
 One new technology uses low-energy laser beams at certain points on the body, which can be very effective to reduce nicotine cravings.

-Herbal supplements.
 Some studies out of the United Kingdom suggest that certain herbal supplements may be helpful in quitting smoking.
 The herbs that may help reduce nicotine cravings and anxiety include valerian, motherwort, and St. John’s Wort.

-Self-help books.
 Millions of people before you have attempted to quit smoking and many have written self-help books about how they successfully quit.
 One of the most famous books about quitting smoking is Allen Carr’s The Easy Way to Stop Smoking, but there are also many other helpful books on the subject, including e-books.